-🍁 Autumn is a lovely season to visit 🌳 parks and gardens: on the trees, a sharp palette rich in shades of gold, brown red, orange and yellow . . . underfoot, 🍂 a blanket of leaves crunching and sent fluttering when the children find a mound and run through them . . . a crisp, and often sunny day to accompany your exploits: playing and running, tree-climbing, LandArt, cabane-making . . . and many of these parks and gardens have well-maintained paths, perfect for buggys and prams!
+🍁 Autumn is a lovely season to visit 🌳 parks and gardens: on the trees, a rich palette of gold, rust, brown, red, orange and yellow . . . underfoot, 🍂 a blanket of leaves crunching and sent fluttering when the children find a mound to run through . . . a crisp, and often ☀️ sunny day to accompany your exploits: playing and running, tree-climbing, LandArt, cabane-making . . . and many of these parks and gardens have well-maintained paths, perfect for buggies and prams!

-For a a list of 🏰 CASTLES still open in autumn and over the Toussaint Holidays (many will hibernate over the winter!), and ANIMAL PARKS, PLAYGROUNDS, AMUSEMENT PARKS and ACCROBRANCHES, (all lovely options with autumn leaves!) please see separate article 🍁 AUTUMN ACTIVITIES for families au Pays du Mont-Blanc (and beyond).
+Some 🏰 CASTLES & GROUNDS are still open in 🗓 autumn and over the Toussaint Holidays (many will hibernate over the winter!), and some ANIMAL PARKS too (see separate article here).

 Colour code for listings: